PR-CYBR/vTOC/docs/DEPLOYMENT.md

 ### Published images and demo refreshes

-The `Publish Containers` GitHub Actions workflow builds the backend, frontend, and scraper images after the full test matrix passes.
-Each run uploads a `docker-compose.generated.yml` artifact that pins the newly published tags; when a Git tag is created the same file is attached to the release assets.
+The `Publish Containers` GitHub Actions workflow now delegates to reusable jobs that execute the full test matrix, run Trivy scans, and build multi-architecture images before publishing them to both GHCR and Docker Hub.
+Each successful run uploads a `docker-compose.generated.yml` artifact that pins the newly published tags; when a Git tag is created the same file is attached to the release assets.
 Prior to workshops or demos you can either download the latest compose artifact from the workflow run or trigger the workflow manually (optionally providing a release tag).
 Once the artifact is in hand, run:

 ```bash
 scripts/setup_container.sh --pull --image-tag <tag-from-workflow>